Katja39/cryptography-exercises/README.md

-# cryptography-examples
+# cryptography-exercises
-C++ exercises for the module "Kryptographie"
+C++ exercises for the module 'Cryptography' at the University of Applied Sciences Erfurt